Custom Event Notification Templates¶

 Special Scenario Variables¶

-In User Access Metric Detection, in addition to the above general template variables, the following template variables are additionally supported:
+In User Access Metrics Detection, in addition to the general template variables mentioned above, the following template variables are also supported:

 app_id |